Katatonia: Formation and early years (1991–1997)

-The band was formed in 1991 by Jonas Renkse and Anders Nyström as a two-piece studio-based project.
-Renkse would provide clean and screamed vocals and drums, while Nyström would provide bass and guitars.
-Renkse was the primary lyricist, while Nyström was the primary music composer.
+Jonas Renkse and Anders Nyström formed the band in 1991 as a two-piece studio-based project.
+Renkse sang clean and screamed vocals and played drums, while Nyström played bass and guitars.
+Renkse was the primary lyricist, and Nyström the main composer.

-The duo had been working together in some capacity since 1987, but properly started making music in 1991, when work started on the first release, the demo titled Jhva Elohim Meth...
+The duo had worked together in some capacity since 1987, adopting aesthetics akin to black/doom metal, similar to bands like Celtic Frost, but started making music in 1991, when work started on the first release, the demo Jhva Elohim Meth...
 The Revival.
-The release, along with subsequent releases by the band, were of the death/doom metal sound, with the members being inspired and influenced by the rise of death metal becoming popular in Europe at the time.
-The release garnered the attention of a small music label, Vic Records, which re-released it as an EP in 1993, helping gain more exposure for the duo.
+The release garnered the attention of Vic Records, which re-released it as an EP in 1993, gaining the duo more exposure.

-The newfound popularity found them recruiting a bass guitarist, Guillaume Le Huche, so the trio could play live performances and return to the studio to record a debut full-length album.
-The resulting work, Dance of December Souls, was released in late 1993.
-The album's bleak melancholy and despair of their sound continued to give them the classification of death-doom.
+From this release onwards, the band moved away from black metal while adopting a gothic-based sound, with the members inspired and influenced by death metal becoming popular in Europe at the time.
+They recruited bass guitarist Guillaume Le Huche.
+The trio played live and recorded a debut full-length album.
+Dance of December Souls was released in late 1993.

-After touring in support of the album, the trio recorded an EP, For Funerals to Come..., which was released in early 1995.
-However, Le Huche left the band shortly after, and issues finding a replacement found the band break up for a year, while Renkse and Nystrom worked separately on their own projects.
-Of note, Renkse started up a new band, October Tide, with guitarist Fredrik Norrman.
-After working some with Norrman on the project, Renkse decided to revive Katatonia with Norrman as the new third member.
+After touring in support of the album, the trio recorded the EP For Funerals to Come..., released in early 1995.
+Le Huche left shortly after.
+Difficulty finding a replacement resulted in the band breaking up for a year.
+Renkse and Nystrom worked on their own projects.
+Renkse started the band October Tide with guitarist Fredrik Norrman.
+Renkse revived Katatonia with Norrman as the third member.

 After the year off, the band regrouped in 1996 to record and release a second studio album, Brave Murder Day.
-In addition to Fredrik Norrman contributing guitars to the album, the band also recruited Renkse's friend, Mikael Åkerfeldt of the band Opeth, to perform the screamed vocals, as Renkse became unable to do them himself anymore due to medical issues.
-The release, alongside the EP Sounds of Decay released with the same lineup the next year, were considered their last in the genre of doom/death metal, with the band starting to focus more on clean vocals in subsequent releases.
+In addition to Norrman playing guitars on the album, the band recruited Mikael Åkerfeldt of Opeth to sing screamed vocals, as Renkse was unable to do them himself due to medical issues.
+The release, alongside the EP Sounds of Decay, released with the same lineup the next year, were considered their last to display their initial black, death and doom metal traits, with the band focusing on clean vocals in subsequent releases, and setting aside the doomier aspects of their sound for faster tempos.
 To promote the album, the band recruited Mikael Oretoft to play bass and they embarked on their first European tour with progressive metal band In the Woods...